chef-boneyard/chef-web-docs-2016/slide_decks/source/custom_resources.rst

 	   version           '0.1.0'

- .. revealjs:: What should this resource do?
+ .. revealjs:: Objectives
     :noheading:

     .. image:: ../../images/custom_resources_01.svg

- .. revealjs:: What should this custom resource do?
+ .. revealjs:: Objectives

 	A custom resource follows simple, repeatable syntax patterns, and effectively leverages the resources that are built-in to |chef|.
 A custom resource typically contains: